Seemee/algoxtools/README.md

 ```

 ### annex_row( array, row_number, numpy.array( column 1, column 2, .. column n , numpy.int16) )
-Assigns linked nodes to the specified columns in a specific row.
+Assigns linked nodes to the specified columns in a specific row.<br/>
-row_number and col_list values should be higher than 1 and cannot exceed numpy.int16 maximum value - 1 (+32,766)
+row_number and col_list values should be higher than 1 and cannot exceed numpy.int16 maximum value - 1 (+32,766)<br/>
-In order to solve an exact cover, all rows must contain at least one column.
+In order to solve an exact cover, all rows must contain at least one column.<br/>
 ### Example:
 ```
 axt.annex_row( array, 4, np.array([ 3, 5, 6 ], np.int16 ) )